AY2223S1-CS2103T-W10-4/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

-  * 2a.1 ModtRekt displays "No active tasks or deadlines".
+  * 2a.1 modtrekt displays "No active tasks or deadlines".

     Use case ends